harounat201/harounat201/README.md

 <hr>

-### What I'm looking to complete in the near future:
+### What I'm hoping to accomplish in the near future:
-- Compete in the 2023 Congressional App Challenge
+- Competition in the 2023 Congressional App Challenge
 - Prep for the 2023 FTC season
-- Polish my languages/skills
+- Polishing of languages/skills
-- Seek computer science research opportunities
+- Seeking of computer science research opportunities

 <hr>